orxfun/orxfun/README.md

 - An expressive, efficient and productive **mathematical programming / modeling** crate for rust. why?
   * I appreciate how early [good_lp](https://crates.io/crates/good_lp) allowed us to build mathematical models in rust.
 However, I find the taken common approach imperative, verbose and error-prone.
-  * Working on a macro-free and concise api which does not require more lines than the model on the paper has.
-    * macros are super-powerful but doesn't have the exact same feeling of the regular type system.
+  * Working on a macro-free and concise api which does not require more lines than the model on the paper has (*macros are super-powerful but doesn't have the exact same feeling of the regular type system*).
   * You may see a demo in C# below, and find design choices of the underlying library **<a target="_blank" href="https://orxfun.github.io/orx-mathprog-gallery/" style="color:tomato;">here</a>**.
-  * With rust 🦀 I am targeting these design choices summarized in the table below; however, development is different: challenging, educative and elegant.
+  * With rust 🦀 I am targeting similar design choices as summarized below; however, development is a different, challenging and educative adventure.

 |||||
 |---|---|---|---|